microsoft/fluentui/packages/web-components/src/option/README.md

 ## **Engineering Spec**

+An implementation of an option.
+To avoid namespace collisions with the `Option()` constructor, the component class is `ListboxOption`, and the implementation is named `fluent-option`.

 Fluent WC3 `<fluent-option>` component will only provide internals related to form association when used within a form-associated component such as `fluent-select`.

 <br />